 In this article we will explore the key differences between modular and manufactured mobile homes.
-If you have one already you will quickly be able to tell the difference or if you are looking to purchase one this article may help you make a more calculated decision.
+If you have one already you will quickly be able to tell the difference.
+If you are looking to purchase one this article may help you make a more calculated decision.

 Manufactured Mobile Homes

-One of the key things you will discover about mobile homes commonly known now as manufactured homes is the fact that they are built on a steel beam system.
+The key thing you will discover about mobile homes is they are built on a steel beam system.
 This beam system runs the full length of the mobile home.
-The main beams will always run the length of the manufactured home rather than the width and it supports the whole home.
+The main beams will always run the length of the manufactured home rather than the width.
+This beam supports the whole home.
 These beams are underneath the floor of the manufactured home.
+If you were to climb under your crawl space you would clearly see them.

-Singlewide manufactured homes will typically only have 3 beams that run the full length of the home while doublewides typically have 4.
+Singlewide manufactured homes will typically only have 3 beams.
+These beams run the full length of the home while doublewides typically have 4.
+This makes perfect sense more room more beams.

-The steel beams better known as I beams are thick manufactured steel and they are engineered to hold heavy weight.
-When these homes are placed on a crawl space or a basement foundation these beams help to support the weight of the home across the entire home.
-Cinderblock piers or basement jacks are used under these beams to help support the weight across the span as well.
+The steel beams better known as I beams are thick manufactured steel.
+They are engineered to hold heavy loads of weight.
+When these homes are placed on a crawl space or a basement foundation these beams help to support the weight.
+They support the home across the entire bottom surface.
+Cinderblock piers or basement jacks are used under these beams to help support the weight.
+They distribute the weight across the span to help stabilize the home.

 Tip: If you are looking to place piers or basements jacks to distribute the weight evenly across your manufactured home you can request a blueprint from the manufacturer that will show where to place these.